Night Eyes: Production

-Night Eyes was filmed within a month, starting on November 27, 1989 and finishing in December.
+Night Eyes was filmed within a month, starting on November 27, 1989, and finishing in December.
 It was filmed in Los Angeles, California, while a sequence was filmed in Kenya.

 Sequels

-There was a series of sequels, all of which feature Andrew Stevens on the role of Will Griffith.
+There was a series of sequels, all of which feature Andrew Stevens as a writer and on the role of Will Griffith.
 The first two (Night Eyes 2 and Night Eyes 3) feature Shannon Tweed in the lead female role, while the fourth one features Paula Barbieri.